h2non/nar/README.md

 **nar** is a simple application packager utility for [node.js](http://nodejs.org)

-With nar you can easily create self-contained node.js applications that are ready-to-ship-and-run
+With nar you can **create self-contained node.js applications** that are **ready-to-ship-and-run**

-It provides built-in support for creating, extracting, installing and running applications easily through a featured [command-line interface](#command-line-interface) and full asynchronous event-based [programmatic API](#programmatic-api)
+It provides built-in support for creating, extracting, installing and running node.js applications easily through a featured [command-line interface](#command-line-interface) and full asynchronous event-based [programmatic API](#programmatic-api)

 If you have questions, please see the [FAQ](#faq) or [open](https://github.com/h2non/nar/issues/new) an issue